mochajs/mocha/Readme.md

      [ ] CI-friendly (exit code)
      [ ] global leak reporting
      [ ] ability to target any test(s) to run
+     [ ] hook for when all tests are complete (to manually exit or kill connections etc)

 ## Interfaces